SOCCER INSTEP DRIVE

 Soccer players do not “toe” the ball for this main kick of soccer, but use the top part of the foot covered by the shoelaces.
 This part of the foot is called the “instep.”
 As the soccer ball is struck at the instep, the foot becomes an extension of the leg, pulled down by the calf muscle, causing the ankle to be “locked.”
 (This is similar to tennis, where the racket becomes an extension of the arm, with the wrist locked at the moment the ball is contacted.)
 At the same time, the toes are curled under.
 Power is derived for the kick from the flexion and then the rapid extension of the upper leg at the hip and the lower leg at the knee.
 Proper balance, a solid base to the non-kicking foot, and follow-through are essential.
 (This is the same kick used by “place kickers” in American football.)

-The following learning progression is recommended for coaches teaching the instep drive:
+The following learning progression is recommended for coaches teaching how to kick a soccer ball with the instep drive:

-(When teaching very young players, the help of the parents is extremely beneficial.
+(When teaching very young players how to kick a soccer ball, the help of the parents is extremely beneficial.
 If possible, it is suggested that coaches run through this entire progression with the parents to teach them first, before providing instruction to the children.)